Nathan Scheelhaase: College career

 Scheelhaase was redshirted his freshman year; Illinois started QBs Juice Williams and Eddie McGee.

 Scheelhaase became the starting quarterback for the 2010 season.
 Nathan led Illinois to a 6-6 season; completing 137 passes on 241 attempts for 1,583 yards in the regular season, along with 17 touchdown passes and 8 interceptions.
 Scheelhaase also ran for 806 yards on 175 carries and 4 touchdowns, and was an excellent complement to Illini RB Mikel Leshoure in the running game.

 In the 2010 Texas Bowl against Baylor, Scheelhaase completed 18 passes on 23 attempts for 242 yards with no interceptions.
-Scheelhaase had a 55-yard touchdown run late in the game, and led Illinois to its first bowl victory in more than a decade.
-The Fighting Illini won, 38-14.
+Scheelhaase had a 55-yard touchdown run late in the game, and which helped secure Illinois's first bowl victory in more than a decade, winning 38-14.

 Statistics

 Scheelhaase's college stats at the completion of the 2013 season.
 Source:

 Records

 Scheelhaase holds the Illinois Fighting Illini football record for career total offensive yards with 10,634.
 Other records held by Scheelhaase are the third most career passing yards with 8,568, the highest season completion percentage with 66.74% (287-430), and the second most career rushing yards by a quarterback with 2,066.